-Here, where I live, it has short, broad leaves and longer clusters of 10 or more berries.
+Here, where I live, it has short, broad leaves and more extended clusters of 10 or more berries.

 While I have noticed it on Oak trees, it grows on a range of host trees, reducing their growth and usually killing a portion of the branch it grows on.
 Standard trees are willow, apple, and oak.

 During the holidays, our tradition of handing it in the house dates back to the time of ancient Druids, who believed it possessed mystical powers that bring good luck and host off evil spirits.